-

 Politics and Christians

 Over at The Kitchen of Half-Baked Thoughts, Tim Archer is inviting discussion on politics and Christian living.
 He writes: In July, I was at a Christian workshop in Florida.
 Several people expressed to me their concern about the upcoming election.
 Concern is a mild word for some of them.
 It was closer to panic.
-I Continue reading
+I tried to remind them that God is still God, no matter the outcome, but they took little consolation … So how much time should Christians spend on politics?
+This current season has been going on for over a year.
+Two years from now it will… Continue reading

 -